 People are beginning to tell restaurant servers not to bring straws.
 Starting this summer, Seattle will ban plastic straws and utensils in all businesses that sell food and drinks.
 In California, there's a bill being considered that would require restaurants to only give straws when customers request them.
 Scotland plans to be plastic straw free by the end of 2019.

 McDonald's is responding to this push by eliminating plastic straws in its 1,300 stores in the U.K. and switching to biodegradable paper straws, which diners will have to ask for.
 They won't automatically be handed out with each beverage.
+The transition will begin this September with all stores making the switch by next year.

 Impact of plastic straws